sungsoo-ahn/2025/_posts/2025-04-28-factual-validation-simplification.md

 ## Broader Implications

 The results of this pipeline highlight its potential to advance how RAG systems handle unstructured and large-scale datasets.
 Its ability to compress and organize data effectively expands the capacity of vector databases, allowing for systems to manage larger and more diverse datasets without sacrificing query performance.
-This scalability is critical for large-scale applications and increasing context windows <d-cite key="yao2024"></d-cite>.
+This scalability is critical for large-scale applications and increasing context windows, enabling more complex multi-step reasoning tasks and better contextual understanding <d-cite key="yao2024"></d-cite>.

-The modular design ensures easy integration with existing RAG systems, supporting seamless adoption while allowing for domain-specific customization.
-By balancing efficiency, scalability, and accuracy, this framework contributes to more practical and reliable AI systems.
+In addition to enhancing efficiency, the framework lays the groundwork for dynamic and adaptive AI systems.
+By leveraging modular components like clustering and vectorized storage, it enables future systems to integrate real-time updates, ensuring that models stay relevant as knowledge evolves without requiring full retraining.
+The design also ensures seamless integration with existing RAG and GPT systems, supporting easy implementation while allowing for specific customization.
+This adaptability allows organizations to fit the system for various use cases, such as domain-specific QA systems or bias detection tools.
+By balancing efficiency, scalability, and accuracy, this framework contributes to more practical and reliable AI systems while offering ways for extending its applications to multi-modal systems that combine text, image, and other data modalities.

 ## Limitations and Future Work